Debra Drimmer

-Debra Drimmer, more commonly known as Debbie Drimmer, (born ca. 1963, New York City, New York) was formerly Vice President of Talent at Comedy Central from March 1996 until March 2004.
+Debra Drimmer, more commonly known as Debbie Drimmer, (born August 16, 1963, New York City, New York) was formerly Vice President of Talent at Comedy Central for 8 years from March 1996 until March 2004.

+Prior to that position, Drimmer was a talent booker for Late Night then Late Show with David Letterman from March 1992 through March 1996.

 Early life and education

 Drimmer is a 1981 graduate of George W. Hewlett High School and graduated from SUNY Oneonta with a B.A. degree in 1985.